esphome-libs/micro-opus/README.md

 }
 ```

+See the [encode benchmark example](examples/encode_benchmark) for a complete working example along with performance data across different complexity levels and bitrates.

 ### Ogg Opus Decoding (C++)

 The `OggOpusDecoder` is a portable C++ wrapper that works on any platform, not just ESP32.
 It can be used with the unmodified upstream Opus library and provides efficient streaming decode with zero-copy optimization via [micro-ogg-demuxer](https://github.com/esphome-libs/micro-ogg-demuxer).